greg-raven/Impeachment-Chronicles/_posts/2019-01-17-trump-directed-cohen-to-lie-to-congress.md

 Trump also encouraged Cohen to plan a trip to Russia during the campaign, where the candidate could meet face-to-face with Putin.

-BuzzFeed News has previously reported that text messages and emails show Sater — a real estate developer, convicted stock swindler, and longtime asset for US government intelligence agencies — worked furiously to arrange a trip for Cohen to the St. Petersburg International Economic Forum, where he was supposed to meet with top Russian bankers and government officials.
+BuzzFeed News has previously reported that text messages and emails show Sater --- a real estate developer, convicted stock swindler, and longtime asset for U.S. government intelligence agencies --- worked furiously to arrange a trip for Cohen to the St. Petersburg International Economic Forum, where he was supposed to meet with top Russian bankers and government officials.
 Cohen told Sater that to advance the deal, Trump himself would also go to Russia, after the Republican National Convention in July 2016.

 The trip to St. Petersburg never took place and the plans to build Trump Tower Moscow never came to fruition.
 But the negotiations occupy an important place in Mueller's investigation, as agents try to learn whether it is connected to the Kremlin's interference campaign and whom Trump associates were in contact with to close the deal.